- Places to Explore

 Also in the national park are some of the island's most spectacular waterfalls.
 The 45-minute hike to Sari Sari Falls, accessible through the east-coast village of La Plaine, can be hair-raising.
 But the sight of water cascading some 150 feet into a large pool is awesome.
 So large are these falls that you feel the spray from hundreds of yards away.
 Just beyond the village of Trafalgar and up a short hill is the reception facility, where you can purchase passes to the national park and find guides to take you on a rain-forest trek to the twin Trafalgar Falls; the 125-foot-high waterfall is called the Father, and the wider, 95-foot-high one, the Mother.
 If you like a little challenge, let your guide take you to the riverbed and the cool pools at the base of the falls (check whether there's a cruise ship in port before setting out; this sight is popular with the tour operators).
 You need a guide for the arduous 75-minute hike to Middleham Falls.
 It's best if you start at Laudat (the turnoff for the trailhead is just before the village); the trip is much longer from Cochrane Village.
 The trail takes you to another spectacular waterfall, where water cascades 100 feet over boulders and vegetation and then into an ice-cold pool (a swim here is absolutely exhilarating).
 Guides for these hikes are available at the trailheads; still, it's best to arrange a tour before setting out.

 Boiling Lake.
 The undisputed highlight of the park is the Boiling Lake.
-Reputedly one of the world's largest such lakes, it's a cauldron of gurgling gray-blue water, 70 yards wide and of unknown depth, with water temperatures from 180°F to 197°F. Although generally believed to be a volcanic crater, the lake is actually a flooded fumarole—a crack through which gases escape from the molten lava below.
+Reputedly one of the world's largest such lakes, it's a cauldron of gurgling gray-blue water—temperatures range 80°F to 197°F—70 yards wide and of unknown depth.
+Although generally believed to be a volcanic crater, the lake is actually a flooded fumarole—a crack through which gases escape from the molten lava below.
 As many visitors discovered in late 2004, the "lake" can sometimes dry up, though it fills again within a few months and, shortly after that, once more starts to boil.
 It has returned to its pre-2004 levels.
 The two- to four-hour (one way) hike up to the lake is challenging (on a very rainy day, be prepared to slip and slide the whole way up and back).
 You'll need clothes appropriate for a strenuous hike.
 Most guided trips start early (no later than 8:30 am) for this all-day, 7-mi (11-km) round-trip trek.
 Do not attempt this trek without a trained guide.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013